Marcus Ashcroft

 Marcus Ashcroft (born 25 September 1971) is a former professional Australian rules footballer.
-He played 318 games for the Brisbane Bears and Brisbane Lions and held the position of General Manager of Football at the Gold Coast Football Club until 2018.
+He played 318 games for the Brisbane Bears and Brisbane Lions, winning three AFL premierships with the Lions in 2001, 2002 and 2003.
 The Marcus Ashcroft Medal, awarded to the player judged best on ground in the QClash football match played between the Brisbane Lions and Gold Coast Football Club, is named after him.
-He is the current CEO of Touch Football Australia.

 Early life

-Ashcroft was born in Melbourne and raised on the Gold Coast.
-As a child he lived in Victoria until the age of 3 when he moved to the Gold Coast with his family.
+Ashcroft was born in Melbourne and raised on the Gold Coast from age three.
 He attended Merrimac State High School throughout his teenage years.

 Ashcroft began playing junior football on the Gold Coast for the Surfers Paradise Demons and later moved to the Southport Sharks to complete his junior football.
 In 1988 he made his senior QAFL debut for Southport as a 16-year-old.
 Later that year, Ashcroft would become the only Queenslander to be drafted in 1988 as the Brisbane Bears recruited the 17-year-old through their zone access.

-Marcus Ashcroft’s mother’s name is Amanda Ashcroft, father is Dennis Ashcroft they are John Townsend’s (Melbourne AFL Player) brother and sister in-law.